 Greetings and Salutations Everyone!

-And that’s all for this post.
-So until next time, keep on playing!
+That’s all for this post.
+Until next time, keep on playing!